kumahq/kuma/docs/madr/decisions/056-reachable-svc-mesh-service.md

 ### Autoreachable services

 From a code perspective, we used to build a map of supported tags: `kuma.io/service`, `k8s.kuma.io/namespace`, `k8s.kuma.io/service-name`, and `k8s.kuma.io/service-port`, and later match `MeshTrafficPermission` to dataplanes with these tags.
 Since the introduction of `MeshService` and `MeshExternalService`, we might not need to iterate over all dataplanes.
 Instead, we can match all `MeshService` and `MeshExternalService` entries.
 Based on this information, we know which dataplanes need to be configured.
-The only limitation is that `MeshService` doesn't carry all tags that a dataplane might have, which means we can support a limited scope of tags, similar to how we do with `kuma.io/service`.
+The only limitation is that `MeshService` doesn't carry all tags that a dataplane might have, which means that when using `MeshSubset`, users should be allowed to use the same tags as `dpTags` defined in `MeshService`.

 Targetting: